mspandit/mspandit.github.io/_posts/2018-06-26-logistic-regression-python-tf.markdown

 how the cost function is defined and how the partial derivative function is automatically generated.

-First, be sure you have run `pip install tensorflow` or otherwise installed the library so that you can `import` it.
+First, be sure you have run `pip install numpy tensorflow` or otherwise installed the libraries so that you can `import` them.

 The creation of the graph begins with the instantiation of `placeholder` objects.